WAX Technical How To #4

 Your WAX Mainnet node will now start syncing with the configured peers until it catches up and is current with the WAX Mainnet chain.

 It is possible to speed up the sync process by starting with a snapshot and valid

 blocks.log the process is explained in WAX Technical How To #2

 The Next Edition of WAX Technical How To .. will look into fronting your API service with a Proxy that will terminate client SSL requests and provide limits to these requests.

 Be sure to ask any questions in the EOSphere Telegram

-EOSphere Guild is a Block Producer on the WAX Protocol Network as well as many other EOSIO based Blockchains.
+EOSphere Guild is a Block Producer on the WAX Protocol Network as well as many other Antelope based Blockchains.

 If you find our work helpful, please vote us on the WAX Mainnet: eosphereiobp